Molecule Generation by Principal Subgraph Mining and Assembling

-\paragraph{Constrained Property Optimization} This task concentrates on improving the property scores of given molecules with the constraint that the similarity between the original molecule and the modified molecule is above a threshold $\delta$.
-Following \citet{jin2018junction, you2018graph,shi2020graphaf}, we choose 800 molecules with lowest Penalized logP in the test set of ZINC250K for optimization and Tanimoto similarity with Morgan fingerprint \citep{rogers2010extended} as the similarity metric.
+\paragraph{Constrained Property Optimization} This task refines molecular properties under the constraint that the Tanimoto similarity with Morgan fingerprint \citep{rogers2010extended} is above a threshold $\delta$.
+As suggested by previous works~\citep{jin2018junction, you2018graph,shi2020graphaf}, we optimize 800 molecules with the lowest PlogP in the test set of ZINC250K.
 Similar to the property optimization task, we perform gradient ascending on the latent variable with a max step of 80.
 We collect all latent variables which have better-predicted scores than the previous iteration and decode each of them 5 times, namely up to 400 molecules.
 Following \citet{shi2020graphaf}, we initialize the generation with sub-graphs sampled from the original molecules.
-Then we choose the one with the highest property score from the molecules that meet the similarity constraint.
-Table \ref{table:cons_prop_opt} shows our model can generate molecules with a higher Penalized logP score while satisfying the similarity constraint.
-Since our model uses graph pieces as building blocks, the degree of modification tends to be greater than atom-level models, leading to a lower success rate.
+Then we choose the highest scoring one from the molecules that meet the similarity constraint.
+Table \ref{table:cons_prop_opt} shows our model can generate molecules with a higher PlogP score under the similarity constraints.
+Since our model uses subgraphs as building blocks, the degree of modification tends to be greater than atom-level models, leading to a lower success rate.
 Even so, the success rates by our model are still on par with the atom-level counterparts and are the best among all subgraph-level methods.